 Big Data (admitted Fall 2025 and later)

-All MCS online students list the program chair, Dr. Aviral Shrivastava, as the faculty chair in the iPOS.
+All MCS online students list the program chair, Dr. Yalin Wang, as the faculty chair in the iPOS.
 No one else should be listed.

-Your IPOS may only have courses that are planned to be offered online.
-Please use the resources above to assist you in selecting the appropriate courses.
+Listing courses that are not offered online.
+Your iPOS may only have courses that are planned to be offered online for MCS Online degree students.
+Please use the Planned Course Rotation and degree check sheets above to assist you in selecting the appropriate courses.

+Anticipated Graduation Term is incorrect.
 Expected graduation term should be the same as the last term you have a course on your iPOS.
 Students will apply for graduation at the start of their last term, and degree conferral is at the end of that same semester.
+For example, if the last course on your plan of study will be in Fall 2025, then Fall 2025 would be your anticipated graduation term.

 Yes!
 You may update your iPOS as many times as needed by submitting a course change.
 We recommend you review your iPOS once per semester and update it to align with your course registration.
 The course change will be approved as long as the degree requirements are still met.
 Remember that you should always be adding and removing an equivalent number of credits.